Lung ScanSkip to the navigation

 - You are or might be pregnant.

 - You are breast-feeding.
 The radioactive tracer used in this test can get into your breast milk.
 Do not breast-feed your baby for 1 or 2 days after this test.
 During this time, you can give your baby breast milk you stored before the test, or you can give formula.
-Discard the breast milk you pump for the 1 or 2 days after the test.
+Don't use the breast milk you pump for the 1 or 2 days after the test.
+Throw it out.

 You may be asked to sign a consent form.